mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 +  template_file "$ACTUAL_CRF_TRAINING_FILE" "$ACTUAL_CRF_MODEL_FILE"
 ```

-Then, I saved the newly generated output files to as my golden copies.
+Then, I saved the newly generated output files as my golden copies.
 I pushed [the changes](https://github.com/mtlynch/ingredient-phrase-tagger/commit/c1cad53a4d661d86dc4842aff6e5bac36723d4e7) to Github and was greeted with a pleasant sight: [my end-to-end tests passed](https://travis-ci.org/mtlynch/ingredient-phrase-tagger/builds/408786692):

 {% include image.html file="e2e-fix.png" alt="Success after fixing end-to-end test" max_width="800px" img_link=true class="img-border" fig_caption="End-to-end test passing on Travis" %}

+# The value of good tests

+The end-to-end test proved its value very quickly.
+While it was tedious to dive into the documentation for one of the library's dependencies, the test exposed that the library produced inconsistent results depending on its environment.
+This is something the library's original authors likely never realized.

+With the end-to-end test in place and continuous integration running, I had an authoritative environment that demonstrated the library's expected functionality.
+The test provided a valuable safeguard in case I made any changes that unintentionally changed the library's behavior.

 # What's next?

-I now had an end-to-end test that told me if I broke any of the library's behavior.
-This meant that it was time for my favorite part of a software project: refactoring.

-With the confidence from my tests, I was free to make large-scale changes to the code knowing that I was unlikely to break any critical pieces.
+With the confidence from my test, it was time for my favorite part of a software project: refactoring.
+I was free to make large-scale changes to the code because I knew the build would break loudly if I did anything too stupid.

 Stay tuned for **part three** of this series, where I will describe how I: